We’ve never had a better chance …

 Become a Carbon Neutral Study Abroad Organization

-CEPA is certified by Iniciativa Verde for its CO2 footprint management and offset.
-In partnership with the Saimiri Foundation, CEPA is committed to planting trees to offset its operational CO2 emissions.
+CEPA is certified by Green Initiative for its CO2 footprint management and offset.
+In partnership with the Saimiri Foundation and the Green Initiative, CEPA is committed to planting trees for ecosystem restoration and purchasing carbon credits to offset its Study Abroad Programs and operational CO2 emissions.

 Support Rainforest and Ecosystem Conservation Projects